azolee/validator/Readme.md

-# Laravel-like Array Validator
+# Laravel-like Validator

-Azolee Validator is a PHP validation library designed to help you validate data structures with ease.
+The Laravel-like Validator is a PHP validation library designed to help you validate data structures with ease.
 It supports various validation rules, custom rules, and nested data validation.

 ## Installation